Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Preliminary Material

 To make use of the dual basis approach both in theory and applications, one of the first steps is to have a representation of the dual basis that is easier to use.
-The direct form of the dual basis, based on its definition, relies on an inverse of a matrix of size $L\times L$ which requires the solution of a large linear system.
 In \cite{lichtenberg2023dual}, it was shown that the dual basis admits a simple explicit form